 All beans, lentils, and peas are an excellent vegetarian and vegan source of protein, so eat whichever one you like!
 Black beans, kidney beans, Indian dhal, vegetarian chili, split pea soup and chickpea hummus -- pick one and watch the protein grams add up.

-Protein content: One cup of canned kidney beans contains about 13.4 grams of protein.
+Protein content: Varies slightly, but for example, one cup of canned kidney beans contains about 13.4 grams of protein.

-Why you should eat it: Beans are one of the most common protein-rich foods for vegetarians.
-You can find beans in the grocery store or on the menu just about... everywhere you may be.
+Why you should eat it: Beans are one of the most common protein-rich... foods for vegetarians and are a bargain if you're on a budget.
+You can find beans in the grocery store or on the menu just about everywhere you may be.

 02 of 08

 Soy is such a flavor chameleon that you'll never get bored!
 You may have tried tofu and soy milk before, but what about edamame, soy ice cream, soy yogurt, soy nuts or soy cheese?
-TVP and tempeh are also protein-rich soy foods.
+Also, TVP and tempeh are popular protein-rich soy foods.
 As an added bonus, many brands of tofu and soy milk are fortified with other nutrients that vegetarians and vegans need, such as calcium, iron, and vitamin B12.
 (Yes, we did just give you permission to eat soy ice cream to get your protein.)
-Don't like tofu?...
+Don't like... tofu?
 Don't worry, you don't have to eat tofu to be vegetarian!

 Protein content: A half-cup of tofu contains 10 grams, and soy milk contains 7 grams of protein per cup.